yotron/s3app/helm/README.md

 | customize.icon  | https://www.yotron.de/img/yotron_logo.svg |         | Icon to be used in the Header.
 Can be any URL to an png, svg, ... . | S3APP_APP_ICON                                              |

 ### Log and Server Parameter
+The server settings like `hostnames`or `listenerPort` can be used independently if you want to use the Ingress Controller or the ReverseProxy as the application web endpoint.

 | Name         | Default | Example                 | Description                                                                                   | Config Parameter [(docu)](https://github.com/yotron/s3app/) |
 |--------------|---------|-------------------------|-----------------------------------------------------------------------------------------------|-------------------------------------------------------------|
 | logLevel     | info    |                         | LogLevel for the Logging.
 Can be: fatal, error, warning, info, debug                          | S3APP_LOG_LEVEL                                             |